Carl Monson

 Carl Monson (September 2, 1932 – August 4, 1988) a.k.a.
-Carlos Monsoya, Charles Monsoya, was at the forefront of independent low budget sexploitation/grindhouse films or paracinema during the 1970s and 1980s.
+Carlos Monsoya, Charles Monsoya, was at the forefront of independent low budget exploitation and sexploitation films or paracinema during the 1970s and 1980s.
 He is most well known for Blood Legacy (1971), Booby Trap (1973) and Death Feud (1986).

 Career

 Monson got his start at the prestigious Pasadena Playhouse’s school of theatre, known as the Hollywood “Star Factory.”
 In 1964, with his first wife Laura Shelton, he founded the Curtain Call Theater in North Hollywood, a critically acclaimed invitational playhouse run by professional actors on a cooperative basis.
 The Curtain Call Theater was one of the first legitimate theatres to open in the NoHo Arts District which is now considered Hollywood's theatre district.

-In addition to working in theatre, Monson also directed and wrote screenplays for low-budget sexploitation and grind house films during the 1970s and 1980s.
+In addition to working in theatre, Monson also directed and wrote screenplays for low-budget exploitation films during the 1970s and 1980s.
 He is most well known for Blood Legacy (1971), A Scream in the Streets (1973) and Savage Harbor (1987).
 He also founded and worked out of Bumblebee Productions with his second wife, Tricia Kross.
 He worked out of Bumblebee Productions until his death from heart failure August 4, 1988.